Forgiving Those Who Don’t Ask

 He pointed out the phrase, “the chastisement needful to obtain peace and well-being for us was upon Him,” and I meditated on what that meant for awhile.
 I had always interpreted that to mean that the chastisement that my sins needed—the just correction and discipline my iniquity deserved—was placed on Jesus and He bore it for me.
 This is absolutely true and I thank God for His gracious gift every day!
 But there is more to it than that.
 There is a part of our hearts that crave a just payment to be made for sins committed.
+For those who have hurt us to see and ask for forgiveness.
 Most of us would be upset to find out that a convicted criminal was released from his or her prison sentence because of a clerical error or something similar.
 The greater the crime committed, the greater our indignation and sense that an injustice had occurred.
 People would be motivated to go back through the court records or to retry the released prisoner so that justice truly would be served.
 It would seem only right to us.

 Deeper Understanding of Grace